bio.rodeo

 Shanghai AI Laboratory / Tsinghua University / Fudan University / City University of Hong Kong / Chinese University of Hong Kong, Shenzhen

-A protein-text foundation model embedding sequences and natural language in a shared token space, enabling protein understanding and de novo design from one checkpoint.
+Protein-text foundation model placing amino acid sequences and natural language in one token space for protein understanding and de novo design.

 Released: May 2026